James Bonfield

 James Bonfield (1825 - January 29, 1883) was an Ontario merchant and political figure.
 He represented Renfrew South in the Legislative Assembly of Ontario from 1875 to 1883 as a Liberal member.

 He was born in Gortmore, County Tipperary, Ireland in 1825, the son of John Bonfield, and came to Canada in 1848.
 He worked as a clerk for lumber merchant John Egan, later opened his own general store and afterwards became a lumber merchant in Eganville.
 He served as reeve for Grattan Township.
 In 1854, he married Catherine Tracy.

-His daughter Elizabeth married John Francis Dowling who also represented Renfrew South in the provincial assembly.
+He died in office shortly before the 1883 provincial election, and was succeeded by his son-in-law John Francis Dowling.

 The Township of Bonfield, Ontario was named in his honour.

+Family ties

+His daughter Elizabeth married John Francis Dowling who succeeded Bonfield as the member for Renfrew South in the provincial assembly.

+Another daughter Margaret married Martin James Maloney, who represented Renfrew South in the House of Commons as a Conservative from 1925 to 1935.

+One of Bonfield's grandson from Margaret, James Anthony Maloney, occupied Bonfield's Renfrew South seat in the legislature from 1956 to 1961 as a Progressive Conservative and served as Minister of Mines in the cabinet of Leslie Frost.
+James died in office like his grandfather, almost eight years later.

+Another son of Margaret Arthur Maloney was the Progressive Conservative MP for Parkdale from 1952 to 1962, and in 1975 appointed the inaugural Ontario Ombudsman.